NREL/BuildingsBench/README.md

 See this [step-by-step tutorial](https://github.com/NREL/BuildingsBench/blob/main/tutorials/registering_your_model_with_the_benchmark.ipynb) for more details.

-Make sure to have installed the benchmark in editable mode: `pip install -e .`
+Make sure to have installed the benchmark in editable mode: `pip install -e .[benchmark]`

 1. Create a file called `your_model.py` with your model's implementation, and make your model a subclass of the base model in `./buildings_bench/models/base_model.py`.
 Make sure to implement the abstract methods: `forward`, `loss`, `load_from_checkpoint`, `predict`, `unfreeze_and_get_parameters_for_finetuning`.
 2. Place this file under `./buildings_bench/models/your_model.py.`